Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

   * You can set the following Variables in cmake-gui or set them as Windows Environment Variables (optionally suffixed with '32' or '64' to specify architecture):
     * **Required**
       * `DepsPath` (Path to the include for all dependencies, not including Qt.).
-Take the above pre-build dependancies `dependencies2015` and 64bit target for example, its value shold be `PATH/TO/dependencies2015/win64`.
+Take the above pre-built dependencies using dependencies2015.zip and 64bit target for example, the value of `DepsPath` should be `PATH/TO/dependencies2015/win64`.
 	  * `QTDIR` (Path to Qt build base directory.
 GUI is built by default.
 Set the cmake boolean variable DISABLE_UI to TRUE if you don't want the GUI and this is no longer required.)
 	    * NOTE: An example Qt directory you would use here if you installed Qt5 to D:\Qt would usually look something like this:
           * `(32bit) D:\Qt\5.8\msvc2013`